googleinterns/activity-recognition/snore/VGG/results4/README.md

 ```

 ## Description:

+__A bug is fixed, and now we have 10 times more data to train!!!__

 <br>
-This folder stores THIRD training results based on VGG features with different configurations.
+This folder stores FOURTH training results based on VGG features with different configurations.
-This third trial, before feed embeddings into model for training, performs normalization to reform the original feature ranges from [0, 255] to [0, 1].
+This fourth trial, before feed embeddings into model for training, performs normalization to reform the original feature ranges from [0, 255] to [0, 1].

 **The metrics used 'accuracy'.**